On PMU Data Integrity under GPS Spoofing Attacks: A Sparse Error Correction Framework: Introduction

-In this paper, we present a sparse correction approach to correct PMU data in the presence of GPS spoofing attacks.
-We exploit the PMU measurement model information (\ie, the mathematical relation between PMU measurements and the system state) to identify the phase angle biases in PMU measurements introduced by spoofing attacks.
-In order to avoid the aforementioned ill-posedness issue, we impose a practical constraint on the attack that only a small fraction of PMUs are subject to spoofing attacks at a given time.
-Our contributions are: (i) formulating PMU data correction under GPS spoofing attacks as a sparse optimization problem; (ii) analyzing the fundamental identifiability of the attacks and present conditions on attack identifiability in terms of network topology, PMU locations and the number of spoofed PMUs; (iii) developing a computationally efficient iterative greedy algorithm to estimate the attack and correct PMU measurements; and (iv) validating the approach by defending the RTS-96 power network against multiple GPS spoofing attacks under both observable and unobservable PMU settings.
+In this paper, we consider the PMU measurement model in the presence of GPS spoofing attack and formulate the problem of estimating phase angle biases introduced by the spoofing attack.
+In order to address the aforementioned ill-posedness issue, we impose a practical constraint on the spoofing attack that only a small fraction of PMUs are subject to spoofing attacks at a given time.
+Under this assumption, we develop and analyze a sparse error correction framework for estimating the \emph{sparse} phase angle biases introduced by the spoofing attack.
+Our formulation is intended for direct estimation of the phase angle biases (without a need to jointly estimate the state), and thus our approach does not require state observability based on PMU measurements;~\ie, the approach is applicable even when the state is not observable based on PMU measurements.
+The main contributions are as follows: \begin{enumerate}[i)] \item We formulate PMU data correction under GPS spoofing attacks as a sparse error correction problem. \item We present a rigorous identifiability analysis which provides simple conditions (in terms of the network topology, PMU locations, and the number of spoofed PMUs) under which the phase angle biases introduced by spoofing attacks are fundamentally identifiable in the sparse error correction framework.
+These conditions provide an important insight on how the PMU locations affect the resilience of PMU measurements to GPS spoofing attacks. \item We present a scalable sparse error correction algorithm to estimate sparse phase angle biases introduced by the spoofing attacks and correct the PMU measurements. \item We validate the approach using the MATLAB experiments with RTS-96 and IEEE 300-bus networks.
+The approach outperformed benchmarks~\cite{risbud2018vulnerability,vanfretti2010phasor} in correcting PMU measurements in the presence of GPS spoofing attacks on multiple PMUs, under both observable and unobservable PMU settings. \end{enumerate}